WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 3. Create a Checklist for Your WordPress Site Health

-Like a to-do list or a reminder, you should create WordPress maintenance checklists guiding you on the required tasks and when they are due.
+Like a to-do list or a reminder, you should create WordPress maintenance checklists.
+These checklists will guide you on the required tasks.
+They will also indicate when the tasks are due.

 This will make it easy to review the task, the due date, and in what priority or order of importance.

 You must keep a consistent WordPress health check procedure for your list.
-It could be the last day of the week, the beginning of the month, the last Friday of the month, etc. Whatever it is, consistency is vital.
+It could be the last day of the week, the beginning of the month, or the last Friday of the month.
+Whatever it is, consistency is vital.

 Conclusion